low-earth-orbit/notes/web-dev-starter-guide.md

 2. AWS Certified Solutions Architect - Associate, then
 3. AWS Certified Developer - Associate

 I don't recommend skipping CCP, unless you already are familiar with cloud infrastructure.
-The pro-level and specialty level certs are a lot harder and may not be worthy to attempt.
+The pro-level and specialty level certs are a lot harder and may not be worthy (the time) to attempt.

 Alternatives: